 The following list is a compilation of terms commonly used by Audio buffs to describe sound and sound equipment.
-While I have created this original list, the terms & descriptions have been published elsewhere.
-Mostly, they are not my original works.
+Credit goes to fordgtlover for creating the original list which can be found here.

-These are not my terms or definitions.
-I am simply republishing information that is already available in the public domain.
-As such, I will not defend the virtue or accuracy of any of this information.
-It serves to help and inform.
+These are not terms or definitions based on any individual's point-of-view.but rather information that is already available in the public domain.
+As such, the virtue or accuracy of any of this information can not be guaranteed It serves only to help and inform.
 I'm sure that this list is not exhaustive, but it is a pretty good starting point.

 Glossary of Terms to describe sound.
 (New and updated entries are highlighted in RED until the next update)

 Aggressive - Forward and bright sonic character.

 Airy - Spacious.
 Open.
 Instruments sound like they are surrounded by a large reflective space full of air.
 Good reproduction of high frequency reflections.
 High frequency response extends to 15 or 20 kHz.